adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-designing-for-performance.md

 Enable [chunking](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Transfer-Encoding#Chunked_encoding) and progressive rendering.
 Don't engineer it away.

 Use Command Query Responsibility Segregation to make database queries fast (good for sites that have more reads than writes).
-The idea is that reads are fast and come from read representations of your data.

 Use a Content Delivery Network for your static resources.
 And cache HTML and AJAX responses too.